Akhilaknair/AssetManagement/README.md

 iv) `GET /auth/profile`  -> Used to fetch the logged-in user’s profile details.

-v) `DELETE /auth/delete`  ->Used to delete the logged-in user account.

 ### User Management Routes (`/users`)->(Requires authentication and Admin, Asset Manager role)